tbela99/gzip/README.md

 ## 1. General improvements

 - HTML minification
+- support of Save-Data header, this means some optimizations will be turned on when this header is provided.
 - advanced optimizations which drastically improve the page performance score over various tools.
 - turn the website into an installable Progressive Web Application
 - Sub-resources integrity check: computed for javascript and css files (for now). see [here](https://hacks.mozilla.org/2015/09/subresource-integrity-in-firefox-43/)